mnxn/vscode-jvm-bytecode-viewer/README.md

 - Right-click the file in the title bar and click `Show JVM Bytecode` or `Show JVM Bytecode (Verbose)`.
 - Right-click the file in the explorer and click `Show JVM Bytecode` or `Show JVM Bytecode (Verbose)`.

+To show the bytecode of a `.class` file that is inside a `jar`, you must first open the jar file.
+To open the Jar file:

+- Click the `Explore Jar File` in the title bar.
+- Right-click the file in the title bar and click `Explore Jar File`.
+- Right-click the file in the explorer and click `Explore Jar File`.

+The contents of the Jar file will be shown in a tree view titled `Jar Explorer` in the side panel.

+The Jar file can be closed by right-clicking the Jar file in the `Jar Explorer` and clicking `Close Jar File`

 ## Configuration

 | Option                                          | Description                                                      | Default |